 Running an efficient warehouse is not as easy as it sounds.
-There are many moving parts like picking, fulfillment, even manufacturing or assembly.
+There are many moving parts like picking, fulfillment, or manufacturing and assembly.
 Depending on your warehouse, tightening up inefficiencies could take you on any number of paths.
 To start, you’ll want to find out where the majority of labor time is being spent.

-70% of order management revolves around just the picking of products from the shelves.
+Did you know that 70% of order management is the picking of products from the shelves.
 If you’re looking to tighten up leaking costs, this might be a good place to start.
 Reducing the time spent picking products may lead you on a different path, but starting with the most basic first, will help you eliminate possibilities and hone in on the culprit.
 Improvements to any part of the pick process, will likely bring more than just lower labor costs.
 Less errors, happier employees, and satisfied customers are generally a byproduct of pick process improvements.

 Labels, Signage and User Friendliness

-As tempting as it may be to crack a whip on your pickers, it probably won’t get them to move any faster to and from the fulfillment station.
-My guess is, the holdup lies somewhere within the shelves and the labeling of the products.
+As tempting as it may be to crack a whip on your pickers while making howling noises, it probably won’t get them to move any faster to and from the fulfillment station.
+My guess is, the holdup lies somewhere within the shelves and the labeling of your products.
 Are all the products clearly marked?
 Have you used separate bins for each product to eliminate any guesswork when picking?
 As a rule of thumb, if it has a SKU, it should have its own bin.
 Believe it or not an estimated 60% of a pickers time is spent walking around the warehouse, between the actual picking of products.
 Often referred to as dead time, you’ll want to minimize this to it’s lowest possible figure by ensuring that all products are clearly labeled.

 Depending on the size of your warehouse, choosing the right pick process will depend on any number of factors like size of your warehouse or number of orders processed within a given time frame.
 For obvious reasons, single order picking isn’t the best choice for high volume warehouses, however there may be some less obvious reasons why your pick process isn’t the best one.
 Take a look at the different types below to decide if yours could be altered or changed altogether to make up for some inefficiencies that are costing you money.